taisukeoe/sbt-ShadowyProject/README.md

 You can manually add *common* settings into Shade project as you do in typical sbt subprojects.

+## Assumptions
+ShadowyProject assumes original project settings:

+- don't have files to be added to sources or resources TaskKeys directly.
+- don't have files for its generators, managed sources or resources which are not located under sourceManaged or resourceManaged directories.

+Otherwise, ShadowyProject cannot refer them automatically and requires to add them to ShadowyProject settings explicitly.

 ## Modification Algebras

 `SettingTransformer` traits define the ways to modify original settings.